Tuttotorna/lon-mirror/README.md

 SEI = ΔΩ / ΔC

-Where:
-- Ω = structural score
-- C = monotonic cost (tokens, steps, depth, time)

 Interpretation:
 - SEI > 0 → structure still extractable
 - SEI ≈ 0 → saturation
-- SEI < 0 → structural degradation
+- SEI < 0 → degradation

 SEI is a **trend**, not a threshold.